-On August 27, 2014, we issued warrants to purchase an aggregate of 1,645,120 shares of our Series C Preferred Stock to NSC and certain of its employees.
-Upon the closing of this offering, all shares of our outstanding preferred stock will convert into shares of common stock immediately prior to the consummation of this offering pursuant to a stockholder consent to be provided in connection with this offering by the holders of our preferred stock in accordance with our amended and restated certificate of incorporation.
-As a result, these warrants will automatically convert into warrants exercisable for 1,645,120 shares of our common stock in connection with the stockholder consent.
+On August 27, 2014, we issued warrants to purchase an aggregate of 164,502 shares of our Series C Preferred Stock to NSC and certain of its employees.
+Upon the closing of this offering, all shares of our outstanding preferred stock will convert into shares of common stock immediately prior to the consummation of this offering pursuant to our amended and restated certificate of incorporation.
+As a result, these warrants will automatically convert into warrants exercisable for 164,502 shares of our common stock in connection with the stockholder consent.
 These warrants will remain outstanding and exercisable for the then underlying common stock until the date that is the one-year anniversary following the closing of this offering.